 Again, the legal definition of a surcharge can vary from the fee definition Visa provides in their rule book.
-The three types of fees merchants are allowed to charge according to this major credit card brand–the most stringent of all card brands–are convenience fees, surcharges and service fees.
+The three types of fees merchants are allowed to charge (according to Visa, the most stringent of all card brands) are convenience fees, surcharges and service fees.

 - It must be added only to a transaction completed in a card-absent environment